 The significance of belief in God is to be saved, so what does being saved mean?
-“Being saved,” “breaking away from the dark influence of Satan”—people talk about these topics often, but they don’t know what being saved means.
+“Being saved,” “breaking away from the dark influence of Satan”—people talk about these topics often, but they do not know what being saved means.
 What does being saved mean?
-This relates to God’s will.
-To be saved, speaking in the vernacular, means you can keep on living, and that you are brought back to life.
+It relates to God’s will.
+Simply speaking, to be saved means you can keep on living, and that you are brought back to life.
 So before that, are you dead?
 You can speak, and you can breathe, so how can you be said to be dead?
 (The spirit is dead.)
 Why is it said that people are dead if their spirit is dead?
 What is the basis for this saying?
-Before being saved, where are they?
+Under whose domain do people live before they have attained salvation?
 (Under the domain of Satan.)
-People live under Satan’s influence.
-What do they rely on to live?
+And what do people rely on to live under Satan’s domain?
 (Satan’s philosophies and poisons.)
-They rely on their satanic nature and corrupt nature to live.
-When a person lives by these things, their whole being—their flesh, and all other aspects such as their soul and their thought—are they alive or dead?
+They rely on their satanic nature and corrupt dispositions to live.
+When a person lives by these things, is their whole being—their flesh, and all other aspects such as their soul and their thought—alive or dead?
 From God’s point of view, they are dead.
 On the surface, you appear to be breathing and thinking, but everything you are constantly thinking about is evil; you think about things that are in defiance of God and in rebellion against God, things that God detests, hates, and condemns.
-In God’s eyes, all these things not only belong to the flesh, but also entirely belong to Satan and to devils.
+In God’s eyes, all these things not only belong to the flesh, but they entirely belong to Satan and to devils.
 So what are people in God’s eyes?
 Are they humans?
-No, they aren’t.
+No, they are not.
 God sees them as devils, as animals, and as Satans, living Satans!
-People live by the things and the essence of Satan, and in God’s eyes, they are living Satans wearing human flesh.
+People live by the things and the essence of Satan, and in God’s eyes, they themselves are living Satans wearing human flesh.
 God defines such people as walking corpses; as dead people.
-God does His current work of salvation to take such people—these walking corpses who live by their corrupt satanic disposition and by their corrupt satanic essence—He takes these so-called dead people and turns them into the living.
+God does His current work of salvation to take such people—these walking corpses who live by their corrupt satanic dispositions and by their corrupt satanic essence—He takes these so-called dead people and turns them into the living.
 This is what it means to be saved.

 The point of believing in God is to attain salvation.
-Being saved mean means that you turn from a dead person into a living person.
+Being saved means that you turn from a dead person into a living person.
 The implication of this is that your breath is revived, and you are alive; you are able to know God, and you are able to bow down to worship Him.
 In your heart you have no further resistance against God; you no longer defy Him, attack Him, or rebel against Him.
 Only people like these are genuinely alive in God’s eyes.
-If someone just says they acknowledge God and believes in their hearts that there is a God, are they then one of the living or not?
+If someone just says they acknowledge God, are they then one of the living or not?
 (No, they aren’t.)
 So what kind of people are the living?
 What sort of reality do the living possess?
 At the very least, the living can speak human language.
 What is that?
 It means the words they utter involve ideas, thoughts, and discernment.
 What things do the living frequently think about and do?
-They are able to engage in human activities, and fulfill their duties.
+They are able to engage in human activities and fulfill their duties.
 What is the nature of what they do and say?
 It is that everything they reveal, everything they think, and everything they do is done with the nature of fearing God and shunning evil.
-To put it more aptly, your every deed and every thought are not condemned by God or detested and rejected by God; rather, they are approved and commended by God.
-This is what the living do, and is also what the living should do.
+To put it more aptly, as one of the living, your every deed and every thought are not condemned by God or detested and rejected by God; rather, they are approved and commended by God.
+This is what the living do, and it is also what the living should do.

 If people wish to become living beings and to bear testimony to God, and to be approved of by God, then they must accept God’s salvation; they must gladly submit to His judgment and chastisement and must gladly accept the pruning of God and being dealt with by Him.
 Only then will they be able to put all of the truths required by God into practice, and only then will they gain God’s salvation and truly become living beings.
 The living are saved by God; they have been judged and chastised by God, they are willing to devote themselves and are happy to lay down their lives for God, and they would gladly dedicate their whole lives to God.
 Only when the living bear testimony to God can Satan be shamed; only the living can spread the gospel work of God, only the living are after God’s heart, and only the living are real people.
 Originally the man made by God was alive, but because of Satan’s corruption man lives amid death and lives under the influence of Satan, and so, in this way, people have become the spiritless dead, they have become enemies who oppose God, they have become the tools of Satan, and they have become the captives of Satan.
 All the living people created by God have become dead people, and so God has lost His testimony, and He has lost mankind which He created and which is the only thing that has His breath.
 If God is to take back His testimony and take back those who were made by His own hand but who have been taken captive by Satan, then He must resurrect them so that they become living beings, and He must reclaim them so that they live in His light.
 The dead are those who have no spirit, those who are numb in the extreme and who oppose God.
 They are foremost those who do not know God.
 These people have not the slightest intention of obeying God; they only rebel against Him and oppose Him and have not the slightest loyalty.
 The living are those whose spirits have been reborn, who know to obey God, and who are loyal to God.
 They are possessed of the truth, and of testimony, and these people alone are pleasing to God in His house.